Settled Status Mythbuster

 You must apply, no matter how long you have lived in the UK, unless you have proof that you have Indefinite Leave to Remain (ILR) and that this is still valid.

-However, you might also wish to apply for Settled Status to obtain the additional rights agreed under the Withdrawal Agreement, such as the right to a five-year absence from the UK without losing your settled status and the right to be joined by eligible family members.
+However, you might also wish to apply for Settled Status to obtain the additional rights afforded by the UK government, provided for in the immigration rules and in future legislation, such as the right to a five-year absence from the UK without losing your settled status and the right to be joined by eligible family members.
 Also, if you apply, you will have up to date proof of your residence rights and it may be useful given what happened to the “Windrush generation”.

 To apply under the EU Settlement Scheme you need